Inapproximability of Counting Independent Sets in Linear Hypergraphs: Reduction from 2-spin systems

+$R(z)$ in \eqref{equ:one-step} is called the \emph{one-step recursion}.
+For any pair of solutions $(x,y)$ to \eqref{equ:one-step}, we have that $R(R(x))=x$ and $R(R(y))=y$.
+Therefore, both $x$ and $y$ are fixed points of the \emph{two-step recursion} $R(R(z))$.
 Let $d:=\Delta-1$.
 Using the above lemma, it suffices to show that the two-step recursion has three fixed points $Q^+>Q^\times>Q^-$ in order to establish non-uniqueness.
-Equivalently, we are to show that the following function has $3$ distinct zeros on $(0,+\infty)$ in the regime of parameters in \Cref{thm:main}.
+Equivalently, in the regime of parameters specified in \Cref{thm:main}, we need to show that the following function, obtained by plugging the parameters specified in~\eqref{eqn:parameters-specification} into the two-step recursion, has three distinct zeros in $(0,+\infty)$: